syn990/SYN-OS/SYN-LFS/README.md

 - Steam's controller rules hand devices to the `input` group rather than to whoever logind says is here.
 - runit stage 2 raises the open-files limit for every login, which Proton's esync needs.

-The dotfiles come from `SYN-ISO-PROFILE`, with the `syn-desktop` recipe making the changes this system needs: its own `menu.xml` (Chrome and Steam up front, All Applications generated from the installed .desktop files, config files in nano, the runit services toggle), no SYN-SHARE module on the bar, the Adwaita cursor, dark GTK, and `xdg-open` pointed at Chrome, nano and syn-filemanager. syn-sysmon's Logs view reads the service logs and syslog rather than a journal.
+The dotfiles come from `SYN-ISO-PROFILE`, with the `syn-desktop` recipe making the changes this system needs: its own `menu.xml` (Chrome and Steam up front, All Applications generated from the installed .desktop files, the runit services toggle), no SYN-SHARE module on the bar, the Adwaita cursor, dark GTK, and `xdg-open` pointed at Chrome, FeatherPad and syn-filemanager. syn-sysmon's Logs view reads the service logs and syslog rather than a journal.

 ## Not there yet

 - Installing next to another OS, or onto an encrypted or LVM root.
-The installer takes the whole disk, and there's no initramfs to unlock anything.
+The installer takes the whole disk, and there's no initramfs to unlock anything. cryptsetup and LVM are installed, so a second disk can be unlocked by hand.
 - SYN-SHARE: its rsync, Samba, NFS, HTTP, TFTP and netcat services are systemd units.
-- GTK's icons.
-The Adwaita cursors are in, but the icons are SVG and drawing those needs librsvg, which needs Rust.
+- Falkon.
+It needs QtWebEngine, which is a fork of Chromium plus the KDE frameworks, so it's the better part of a day's compiling for a second browser.
+Chrome is the browser here.
-- qt6ct, so syn-filemanager doesn't follow the SYN theme.
-It needs Qt's translation tools.
+- OpenRA, which runs on .NET.
-- The bigger apps from the Arch package list: FeatherPad, Falkon, VLC, GIMP, Audacity, OBS.
+- chntpw.
+It's written against OpenSSL's old DES and MD4 calls, which OpenSSL 4 no longer has.
-- zenity, which Steam uses for a few error dialogs.
-It needs GTK4 and libadwaita.
+- OBS and Audacity.
 - Screen sharing out of Chrome, which needs xdg-desktop-portal-wlr.
 - A package manager.
 Packages are recorded in `/var/lib/syn-lfs/pkgs`, but nothing tracks which files each one installed.